saantiaguilera/liquidity-sniper/README.md

 If you have already configured the trigger contract, simply leave the client running with `go run ./...`.
 Once the liquidity is added it should snipe it transparently.

 And that's it! the bot should be working without hassles!
-The bot is currently defined to work with any EVM and UniSwapV2 forked dex.
+The bot is currently defined to work with any EVM and UniSwapV2 forked AMM.

 ## Donations